Course Outline

 Process:

-- Groups analyze the effectiveness of the human signal
+- Groups analyze what made the human signal effective or ineffective.

-- Collectively brainstorm practical micro-habits or team rituals to amplify positive signals or prevent negative ones
+- Collectively brainstorm practical micro-habits or team rituals that amplify positive signals or prevent negative ones.

-- Present top 2-3 habits back to the whole group for discussion and refinement
+- Present the top 2-3 habits back to the entire group for discussion and refinement.

 Outcome:

-Teams will leave with a grounded, authentic list of "Human Signals to Cultivate" tailored to their work culture, driving actionable, personalized change that supports trust and emotional connection beyond tech tools.
+Teams leave with a grounded, authentic list of "Human Signals to Cultivate" based on their own work culture, driving actionable, personalized change that supports trust and emotional connection beyond technology tools for government.

 Final Wrap-Up